Marijuana Possession Georgia: Is It a Misdemeanor or a Felony Crime?

 With drug-related offenses, authorities have to show that the accused individual actually possessed the drug.
 There are two kinds of possession: constructive and actual.
 And while actual possession refers to drugs being found in your pocket or purse, constructive is a bit more complicated.
 For example, constructive possession refers to when the drugs are found in your car, your home, or in a place where you have access and control over, or you are the owner.

 All drug possession cases will lead to a mandatory driver’s license suspension.
 For the first offense, the suspension will be at least six months.
+For the second offense marijuana Georgia possession, you’ll face driver’s license suspension for a year and two years for a third or subsequent offense.

 If you are arrested for driving under the influence of alcohol or any drug, even marijuana, you could end up being charged with DUI drugs.
 There’s an exception if the drug use is lawful or prescribed by a doctor.
 In every other case, driving under the influence of marijuana can lead to serious consequences.
 The best thing you can do is hire a DUI lawyer, such as Philip Kim, who has a proven record of success defending clients in Lawrenceville, throughout Gwinnett County, and across GA surrounding areas when fighting DUI drug charges.